 |Sinusitis||10 (1)||2 (<1)|

 |Application Site Reaction (not otherwise specified)||11 (1)||3 (<1)|

-In non – U.S. post marketing surveillance, the following adverse reactions have been reported during post-approval use of diclofenac sodium topical solution.
-Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
+In non – U.S. postmarketing surveillance, the following adverse reactions have been reported during post-approval use of diclofenac sodium topical solution.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate there frequency or establish a causal relationship to drug exposure.

 Body as a Whole: abdominal pain, accidental injury, allergic reaction, asthenia, back pain, body odor, chest pain, edema, face edema, halitosis, headache, lack of drug effect, neck rigidity, pain